aserdar05/ArcadeGame/README.md

 The aim of this game is to pass throught the enemies and reach to water.
 There exists a score calculation mechanism.
 All movements decreases score by 10.
 Enemy crash causes 100 points loss and reaching to water makes you earn 500 points.
+In order to start the game you need to select player character from modal vindow.
+Feel free to change the character during the gamw with Change Character button.

 ## Contributing